RPS Campus & Municipal Justice Building Redevelopment

 Consultation has concluded

-Additionally, the City also plans to redevelop the nearby Municipal Justice Building at 1770 Halifax Street into a neighbourhood community centre and police training and fitness facility.
-Construction activities will begin to startup in March.
+The renovation and addition to the Municipal Justice Building (MJB) on Halifax Street is anticipated to be completed and open to the public later this year.
 Feedback from a recent public survey will help inform future programming at the centre as well as help to finalize the design.

 Go to Regina.ca for updates on infrastructure projects.

-Additionally, the City also plans to redevelop the nearby Municipal Justice Building at 1770 Halifax Street into a neighbourhood community centre and police training and fitness facility.
-Construction activities will begin to startup in March.
+The renovation and addition to the Municipal Justice Building (MJB) on Halifax Street is anticipated to be completed and open to the public later this year.
 Feedback from a recent public survey will help inform future programming at the centre as well as help to finalize the design.

 Go to Regina.ca for updates on infrastructure projects.